 Statistical analysis

 All statistical analyses were performed using SAS statistical software Version 9·4.
 The primary analyses were performed on the intent-to-treat analysis set (all randomised participants).
-Before any Chinese participants could be randomised to receive 80 mg subcutaneously administered fitusiran prophylaxis, three were enrolled into a China-specific non-randomised fitusiran group to receive subcutaneously administered fitusiran prophylaxis every 4 weeks, with an initial starting dose of 50 mg escalating to 80 mg following an observation period.
-These participants were not included the intent-to-treat population but were included in the safety set (further details in Supplementary Appendix, p 9).
+As per the requirement from China’s health authority, three sentinel Chinese participants were not randomised as they represented a sentinel cohort and needed to be treated with a single 50 mg dose before any other Chinese participants could be randomised to receive 80 mg subcutaneously administered fitusiran prophylaxis.
+This requirement was included in the study protocol.
+These participants were not included in the intent-to-treat population but were included in the safety set (further details in Supplementary Appendix, p 9).

 The number of bleeding episodes in the efficacy period were analysed using a negative binomial model with fixed effects of treatment group and the number of bleeding episodes in the 6 months prior to study entry (≤10 vs >10).
 The logarithm number of days that each participant spent in the efficacy period matching the bleeding episode data being analysed was included as an offset variable to account for unequal follow-up time due to early withdrawal, surgery, etc. The estimated mean ABR in both treatment groups along with their 95% confidence intervals (CIs) were presented from this model.
 Summary statistics for ABR, including median and IQR, were also calculated for each group.
 Sensitivity analyses were performed for the efficacy outcomes (Supplementary Appendix, p 11).